AmarisAI/incubator-superset/docs/installation.rst

 Making your own build
 ---------------------

-For more advanced users, you may want to build Superset from sources.
+For more advanced users, you may want to build Amarisset from sources.
 That would be the case if you fork the project to add features specific to your environment.::